 The Division of Debt Is an Important Component of Your Houston Divorce

-If you are facing divorce, you are undoubtedly stressed and there is a good chance that you are unsure about how best to proceed.
+If you are facing divorce in Texas, you are undoubtedly stressed and there is a good chance that you are unsure about how best to proceed.
 Cut yourself some slack, and remember that – no matter how you’re holding up – you’re not alone.
 Every divorce is difficult, and every divorce is as unique as the two individuals involved; you need an experienced Houston divorce attorney to help protect your interests.
-Other than child custody issues, the division of financial assets is typically the most emotionally fraught issue in any divorce.
+Other than child custody and visitation issues, the division of financial assets is typically the most emotionally fraught issue in any divorce in Texas.
 The distribution of marital debt is an important component of this division of finances.

 Texas Takes a Unique Approach to the Division of Debt

 The great State of Texas likes to go its own way a little bit, and this stands true when it comes to the division of debt in a divorce.
 While some states take a direct approach that simply divides the debt amassed during a marriage between the spouses, Texas courts look at each marriage’s unique circumstances individually.
 This means that the court considers the debts themselves – and their sources.
 It’s important to remember that any debt you are allotted in your divorce settlement can play an important role in the financial outcome of your Houston divorce.